Accessible and Inclusive Tourism

 Accessible Tourism or Inclusive Tourism, as it's also known as, is the term used to describe tourism that serves the needs of a full range of consumers.
-The Inclusive Tourism market refers to anymore who has a specific access requirement such as people with hearing loss, visual or mental impairment, learning differences, wheelchair users, older people and families with young children.
-Accessibility is not only about human rights.
-It is a business opportunity for destinations and companies to embrace all visitors and enhance their revenues.
+The Inclusive Tourism market refers to anyone who has a specific access requirement such as people with hearing loss, visual impairment, learning differences, wheelchair users, older people and families with young children.
+Accessibility is not only about human rights - it is a business opportunity for destinations and companies to embrace all visitors and enhance their revenues.

 Benefits of inclusive tourism

 - People with health conditions and impairments tend to take longer holiday breaks than average and therefore tend to spend more money per trip

 - Disabled travellers and senior travellers spend significantly more when they go on holiday than other market groups

 - Inclusive businesses have higher occupancy rates and a more loyal customer base who is keen to recommend them to their family and friends